 Mr. Danny Osley inquired about last year budget and how many units by comparison.
-Dr. McGuire explained that last year all of Tier 1 and Tier 2 were funded, except for the Bonus Project.
+Dr. McGuire explained that last year all of Tier 1 and Tier 2 were funded, with the exception of the Bonus Project.
 The CoC was notified in October 2018 that the 2017 Bonus Projects were awarded.
 Those two projects are now part of 2019 NOFA.
 There is a significant increase in dollars.
-Dr. McGuire expressed the importance of having high scores so that in the future the County can apply to be a High Performing CoC.
+Dr. McGuire expressed the importance of having high scores so that in the future the County can send an application for a High Performing CoC.
 High scores help us increase the amount of money the County can receive.
-The New Bonus (2019) projects increase can generate 21 additional units.
+The new Bonus projects increase can generate 21 additional units.